dwbzero/csv-tools/README.md

 ### The Tools

-You can expect this document to be out-of-date, but here is a brief description of some of the tools so that you can get an idea of the flavor of this library.
+You can expect this document to be somewhat out-of-date, but here is a brief description of some of the tools so that you can get an idea of the flavor of this library.

 * `csv-translate` : This is the "prototype" script.
 It hardly does anything.